2023 Blooms & Bubbles Floral Workshops

-Bring your friends and join us for a floral design workshop at the Northwest Flower & Garden Festival.
-Sip on a glass of champagne while creating a fabulous make-and-take tabletop floral centerpiece led by a floral design expert!
+Bring your friends and join us for exclusive flower and plant inspired hands-on design workshops at the Northwest Flower & Garden Festival.
+Sip on a glass of champagne while creating a fabulous Festival keepsake… create your own (mini) conservatory, mount a stag horn fern, learn the secret language of flowers or the elements of sustainable floral design.

-All workshop packages include show admission for that day, materials to create a floral project with instruction from a professional florist, a beverage of your choice (selection of alcoholic or non-alcoholic), and the finished product to take home from the Festival.
-You can find the workshops on the main stage in the back of the North Hall.
+All workshop packages include show admission for that day, materials to create a floral or houseplant project with instruction from a pro, the beverage of your choice (selection of alcoholic or non-alcoholic), and the finished product to take home from the Festival.
+You can find the workshops on the main stage in the back of the North Hall every day at 2:30 pm.

 Workshop spaces are very limited - Book early to secure your spot!